tjosephcarroll/se-lab18/icm/lab0/README.md

 1. **Pull InterSystems Cloud Manager (ICM)**
     * Everything is pre-packaged for you in a container
-    * You have nothing to install and configure
+    * You have nothing to install and configure of the following technology list; just pull the container as per command below, and you'll be able to setup a working environment with all the technolgies already packaged and configured for you & ready to run
         * JVM
         * Terraforms
         * environment setup